openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID], section 15.5.2., with every Authentication Request as a basis for replay detection.

-   Every verifiable presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
+Every verifiable presentation object MUST be linked to `client_id` and `nonce` from the Authentication Request.

 The `client_id` is used to detect presentation of credentials to a different than the intended party.